Dr. Carmen Cañete Quesada

 B. A., Spanish / English Philology (double major), University of Córdoba, Spain.

-My research interests include aspects of race, exile and (post)coloniality in the Hispanic Caribbean and Spain since the Spanish-American War (1895-98).
-As a specialist in Caribbean studies, I received a 2013-2014 Fulbright Scholar Award to teach and conduct research in Dominican Republic.
+Dr. Cañete Quesada research interests include aspects of race, exile and (post)coloniality in the Hispanic Caribbean and Spain since the Spanish-American War (1895-98).
+As a specialist in Caribbean studies, she received a 2013-2014 Fulbright Scholar Award to teach and conduct research in Dominican Republic.

-My essay “Salaria Kea and the Spanish Civil War (1936-1939): Memoirs of A Negro Nurse in Republican Spain” (Routledge, 2019) was sponsored by the Schomburg Center Scholars-in-Residence Program.
-I am currently a recipient of the American Philosophical Society Franklin Research Grant to study the historical memory of Spanish Gypsies.
+Her essay “Salaria Kea and the Spanish Civil War (1936-1939): Memoirs of A Negro Nurse in Republican Spain” (Routledge, 2019) was sponsored by the Schomburg Center Scholars-in-Residence Program.
+She was funded with the American Philosophical Society Franklin Research Grant to study the historical memory of Spanish Gypsies.

-Dr. Cañete Quesada is the director of the Wilkes Honors College Summer Abroad Program in Universidad Complutense de Madrid (Spain), where she teaches an interdisciplinary course entitled, IDS 3932: Honors The Spanish Civil War in Retrospect: Loss, Memory and The Past.
+Dr. Cañete Quesada is the director of the Wilkes Honors College Summer Abroad Program (SAP) in Universidad Complutense de Madrid, where she teaches an interdisciplinary course titled IDS 3932: H The Spanish Civil War in Retrospect: Loss, Memory and The Past.

 Contact: 561-354-9307; HC 105